 To prevent the development of these issues, keep Laurels well fed and watered, but only water at soil level and not over the foliage as this will ensure any problems are kept to a minimum.
 It's worth remembering that Laurels are very hardy and that looks can be deceiving in this instance with problems being more aesthetic than systemic.

 We are no strangers to being asked if certain Laurel bushes are poisonous to household pets or humans (particularly small children).
 ALL parts (leaves, berries etc.) of all Laurels, apart from Bay Laurel, are poisonous to livestock and animals.

 We have had no reports of children or pets being affected by the foliage of these hedging plants; in our experience they hold no real attraction, however it is best to avoid planting next to livestock and if you are concerned about your pets and children wed recommend choosing Bay Laurel or looking at alternative hedging plants some of which are suggested below.

 Evergreen Alternatives To Laurel (Suitable for Livestock Areas)

 Griselinia and Oleaster offer the same evergreen cover as most Laurels and also have glossy foliage but are non-toxic, so ideal if youre planting next to livestock.

-The three species above offer similar features however they are toxic to livestock and shouldnt be planted in close proximity
+The three species below offer similar features however they are toxic to livestock and shouldnt be planted in close proximity.